Hostway: Globalization

 Initially, company growth was focused on sales throughout the United States, primarily in Chicago.
 In 2000, the founders expanded Hostway to international markets with the launch of Hostway Korea.
-Korea was chosen as the starting point for Hostway's expansion because of Roh's familiarity with the culture (Roh was raised and educated in South Korea before his family immigrated to the United States while he was in high school).
+South Korea was chosen as the starting point for Hostway's expansion, due to Roh being raised there.
 This would serve as the beginning of a much larger push towards its globalization of web hosting services.

-From 2000-2007, Hostway grew via acquisition, increasing its client base and building its experience with the dedicated server/managed hosting & domain name registration markets.
+From 2000 to 2007, Hostway grew via acquisition, increasing its client base and building its experience with the dedicated server/managed hosting & domain name registration markets.
 The most significant of these was the 2003 merger with Canada's NetNation Communications with approximately US$10 million paid in cash to NetNation stockholders.

 In June 2006, Hostway announced the opening of its new data center located at Boeing International's worldwide headquarters, in the heart of downtown Chicago.
 It is the largest commercially operated data center in downtown Chicago.
 In April 2007, Hostway announced the acquisition of Affinity Internet Inc., which is headquartered in Fort Lauderdale, Florida, with approximately 300 employees, and has been operating since 1996.

 In September 2016, Emil Sayegh joined Hostway as president and CEO.
 Prior to Hostway, Emil was the chairman of the board, CEO, and president of Codero Hosting, VP of Cloud Services at HP, and VP/GM of Cloud at Rackspace.

+As of July 2024, Jim Parks serves as Ntirety's CEO, where he is responsible for driving the organization's strategic direction and go-to-market strategy.

 Hostway has remained a privately held company throughout its expansion, which has seen the company open data centers and/or local offices in various locations.
 Offices in these cities are currently run by Hostway Services: